 The postal system in China is probably one of the cheapest and most efficient in the world.
-In this article, I am going to give a small description of the different needs, the sending possibilities that exist and the advantages and disadvantages of each service.
-Below, the points I am going to cover are listed.
+In this article, I am going to give a small description of the different needs, the sending possibilities that exist, and the advantages and disadvantages of each service.
+Below, you can find the points I am going to cover.

 Shipments within China